crossminer/maracas/docs/index.md

 ## Detections

 ### Field Removed
 A field is removed from its parent class.
-Client projects are not able to access them anymore.
+Client projects are not able to access it anymore.

 **Detection**